MDSDLab/LectureMaterials/lab2-xtend-en/README.md

 ## List of the tasks

 In this lab you have to develop the application from the previous lab further.
-In Eclipse, open the projects under the folder **webtest.dsl.parent**.
+In Eclipse, open the projects under the folder **webtest-xtext-xtend**.

-IMPORTANT: Within the same project, files with extension **xtend** see files with extension **java** only inside the Eclipse IDE, but not during the Maven build!
-Therefore, it is recommended to use **xtend** files only in the **webtest.generator** project.
-Always make sure that the Maven build is successfull, too!

 Solve the following tasks: